Beyza-Cinar/Preprocessing-DiaData/README.md

 The code is organized as follows:

-- data_cleaning.ipynb: Contains the code to clean the data
 - data_pre-processing_MB.ipynb: Contains the code for pre-processing and model training on the maindabase of DiaData including all subjects.
+- data_cleaning_SBI.ipynb: Contains the code for data cleaning on Subdatabase I of DiaData including only subjects with available glucose values and demographics.
 - data_pre-processing_SBII.ipynb: Contains the code for pre-processing and model training on Subdatabase II of DiaData including only subjects with available glucose and heart rate data.
+- Plots: Folder which contains plots giving statistical insights before and after data cleaning, imputation, and contains confusion matrices of the models.